Meg Ryan

 Meg Ryan's Personal Life

 Meg Ryan has always shied away from the prying attention towards her personal life.
-She is genuinely amazed by people who monitor her every move.
-In her relationships with men, she has always strived for harmony and happiness, avoiding cheap publicity.
+She's genuinely baffled by people who track her every move.
+In her relationships, she's always prioritized harmony and happiness over cheap publicity.

 Meg Ryan and Anthony Edwards